-- Healthcare reform is an urgent and at the same time extremely difficult challenge for South Africa’s policy makers, one which presents opportunities and risks across both public and private healthcare sectors.
+Reforming healthcare in South Africa is an urgent and extremely difficult challenge for our policy makers, one which presents opportunities and risks across both public and private healthcare sectors.